brianchege2k/project-1/README.md

 ### Project By: Brian Chege Njuguna

-### This project is a frontend application built using HTML, CSS and Javascript
+### This project is a frontend application built using HTML, CSS and Javascript and Bootstrap Framework

 This website uses dummyJson API to get products info:

 [DummyJSON API LINK](https://dummyjson.com/products)

-Other software used:
+Other Opensource software used:

 [Bootstrap CSS](https://cdn.jsdelivr.net/npm/bootstrap@5.3.3/dist/css/bootstrap.min.css)